Uprising of Dervish Cara: The uprising

 The requests of the rebels were not accepted.
 In a move to disunite the rebels, the Ottoman government declared an amnesty, the abolishment of the new taxes and the postponement of the recruitment process, which would become voluntary in the future.
 A promise was made by the Ottoman commander in chief Omer Pasha to the Albanians that if they handed over their arms, they would receive the same rights as the Serbs in 1830, which meant autonomy.
 At the same time an Ottoman army of 30,000 men, led by Omer Pasha, was sent to Monastir.
-Bib Doda, Kepadan of Mirdita tribe in northern Albania, came with his men to aid to the Ottomans as a sign of loyalty to the Porte, playing an important role in the fights.
+Bib Doda, Kepadan of Mirdita tribe (a primarily catholic region in northern Albania), came with his men to aid to the Ottomans as a sign of loyalty to the Porte, playing an important role in the fights.
 In May 1844 the Ottoman army attacked the rebels, forcing them to retreat to the areas of Kalkandelen, Üsküb and Kumanova.
 Heavy fighting took place from 13 to 17 May 1844 in Katlanovo Pass, and on 18 May in Katlanovo thermals.
 Given the disparity of numbers and their lack of artillery, the rebels could no longer resist the superior Ottoman army.
 On 21 May 1844 the Ottoman army entered Üsküb, where many reprisals took place.
 During May–June, after bitter struggle with the rebels the Ottoman army retook Kumanova, Preševo, Bujanovac, Vranje, Kalkandelen and Gostivar whilst in July the Ottoman army captured all areas ranging from Kačanik to Pristina.
 Dervish Cara was captured by Ottoman forces in summer 1844.